rogroc/Postgrau-Data-Science-UB/8_LinearRegression/readme.md

 *Regression analysis* can help to understand data behavior, to predict data values (continuous or discrete), and to find important predictors.

 In this notebook we present four different regression models: Simple linear regression, Multiple linear regression, Polynomial regression and Logistic regression.
-We evaluate the analysis results qualitatively by means of Seaborn visualization tools and quantitatively by means Scikit-learn, which provides validation measures, as well as other toolboxes.
+We evaluate the results qualitatively by means of Seaborn visualization tools and quantitatively by means of Scikit-learn (providing validation measures), as well as other toolboxes.

 We use different real data sets:
 * Longley dataset of US macroeconomic data